luisenriqueg/blog/_posts/2018-01-01-genetic-algorithms.md

     city = rand() % NCities;
 }
 ```
-Since we use <code>rand()</code> we must consider the average case complexity.
+We will consider the average case complexity.

-Let $j$ be the number of cities that have been visited and let $N$ be the number of cities and $x$ be the city we ask whether we have visited, assuming uniform distribution then the probability of x not being visited is:
+Let $j$ be the number of cities that have been already visited, let $N$ be the number of cities and $x$ be the city we ask whether we have visited or not, assuming each city to be equally likely to be visited then the probability of x not being visited is:
 $$P(x) = \frac{N-j}{N}$$
-Let us define $\lambda$ as our random variable for the number of operations the code results then we want to determine the expected value of operations i.e $E(\lambda)$
+Let us define $\lambda$ as our random variable for the number of operations the code results, then we want to determine the expected value of operations i.e $E(\lambda)$
-Since whether x is visited or not this follows a Bernoulli process this means that The probability that $\lambda = k$ is given by:
+Since we ask "whether x has been visited or not" this behaves as Bernoulli process, this means that The probability that $\lambda = k$ is given by:

 $$P(\lambda=k) = \left(\frac{j}{N}\right)^{k-1}\frac{N-j}{N}$$